What is Hydroponic gardening?

 Note: The starter cubes are used only until the plants have grown into saplings.
 From then on, they can be shifted into a growing medium.

-Preparing the Special Nutrient Solution
+Prepare the Special Nutrient Solution

 The nutrient solution in hydroponic gardening is what gives the plants everything they need.
 This nutrient solution is known as a hydroponic solution and consists of essential macronutrients and micronutrients that your plants need.